 A. Principal Risk Factors.
-Investing in the Fund may involve certain risks, as discussed in the Fund's prospectus, including, but not limited to, those described below:
+Investing in the Fund may involve certain risks, as discussed in the Fund's prospectus, including but not limited to, those described below:

 A shareholder may lose money by investing in the Fund (investment risk).
-The Fund is actively managed and the decisions by the Sub-Adviser may cause the Fund to incur losses or miss profit opportunities (management risk).
+The Fund is actively managed and the decisions by the Investment Adviser may cause the Fund to incur losses or miss profit opportunities (management risk).
 Price movements may occur due to factors affecting individual companies, such as the issuance of an unfavorable earnings report, or other events affecting particular industries or the equity market as a whole (equity securities risk).
 The value of securities held by the Fund may fall due to changing economic, political, regulatory or market conditions, or due to a company's or issuer's individual situation.
 Natural disasters, the spread of infectious illness and other public health emergencies, recession, terrorism and other unforeseeable events may lead to increased market volatility and may have adverse effects on world economies and markets generally (market risk).
-The Fund may, from time to time, invest in a limited number of issuers.
-As a result, the appreciation or depreciation of any one security held by the Fund will have a greater impact on the Fund's net asset value than it would if the Fund invested in a larger number of securities.
-Although that strategy has the potential to generate attractive returns over time, it also increases the Fund's volatility and may lead to greater losses (concentrated portfolio holdings risk).
-There are certain risks associated with investing in securities of companies based outside of the United States, including, but not limited to, recovery of tax withheld by foreign jurisdictions (Non-U.S. investment risk), capital controls imposed by foreign governments in response to economic or political events that may impact the ability of the Fund to buy, sell or otherwise transfer securities or currency (capital controls risk), and risks from investing in securities of issuers based in developing countries (emerging markets risk).
-Non-U.S. currencies invested in by the Fund may depreciate against the U.S. dollar (currency exchange rate risk).
-The Fund's shareholders may be adversely impacted by asset allocation decisions made by an investment adviser whose discretionary clients make up a large percentage of the Fund's shareholders (shareholder concentration risk).
-Because the Fund invests in large cap company securities, it may underperform other funds during periods when the Fund's large cap securities are out of favor (large cap company risk).
+In the normal course of business, the Fund invests in securities and enters into transactions where risks exist due to assumption of large positions in securities of a small number of issuers (non-diversification risk).
+There are certain risks associated with investing in non-U.S. securities not present in domestic investments, including, but not limited to, recovery of tax withheld by foreign jurisdictions (non-U.S. investment risk).
+The Fund's shareholders may be adversely impacted by asset allocation decisions made by an investment adviser whose discretionary clients make up a large percentage of the Fund's shareholders (large shareholder risk).
+The Fund invests in large cap company securities, which may underperform other funds during periods when the Fund's large cap securities are out of favor (large cap company risk).
+Preferred securities are subject to issuer and market risks applicable generally to equity securities.
+In addition, a company's preferred securities may pay dividends only after the company makes required payments on bonds and other debt.
+If a company experiences actual or perceived changes in its financial condition or prospects, the value of preferred securities may be more greatly affected than the value of bonds and other debt (preferred security risk).
 The extent of the Fund's exposure to these risks in respect to these financial assets is included in their value as recorded in the Fund's Statement of Assets and Liabilities.